wkoszut/tito-robot/README.md

 tito-robot
 ==========

-Software used in Ardunio based robot
+Software used in Ardunio based robot.
+At the beginning it will use SRF05 distance sensor.